 Summary: Yun Ai wanted to be a magician when she was little.
 But now in reality, she is a high school student who cannot even afford new stockings.
 Since the day she met a real magician at a fair, she desperately wants to follow her dream.

-Story: 4.5/5: It may seem like a typical story, but as reality seeps into the fantastic, dream like world, the plot becomes amazing.
-It’s beautiful, strange, unique, sad, bittersweet, and overall, magical.
-I can’t describe this story to give it justice.
+Annarasumanara may seem like a typical story at first, but as reality seeps into the fantastic, dream like world, the plot becomes amazing and almost painfully realistic at times.
+It's beautiful, strange, unique, sad, bittersweet, and overall, magical.
+I can't describe this story to give it justice.

-World Building: 4/5: This takes place in the real world.
-And it is captured so well!
+World Building: 4/5: This takes place in the real world, and it is captured so well!
 It feels very realistic.
+The pressure and expectations society places on people isn't sugar coated, but is communicated incredibly well without feeling over the top.
+Instead, it feels right, and I think it captures a time everyone feels in their life.
 As Annarasumanara largely focuses on society and its impact on people, this rings incredibly true.

 - Twists with value: The twists are amazingly well placed.
-Each character has a huge revelation about them, and yet they are never contrived.
+Each character has a huge revelation about them, and yet they are never contrived, instead feeling like a real twist that could happen.
 These characters feel like real people.
 They each have impact and add a layer of reality to the world.

 - Realistic: This starts off with a Disney vibe.
 It feels like magic, but reality shows up.
-Once that happens, it actually feels like how the real world would react to these events.
+Once that happens, it actually feels like how the real world would react to these events, in both positive and negative ways.

 - The overall presentation: The way mental health was portrayed, society's reactions to different people, and how society affects each person differently was effectively portrayed.
 It was very realistic and relatable.
 People and society and pressure were all realistically portrayed…all while feeling magical.
 It's sort of reminiscent of a Ghibli movie in that regard.

 - Short: This was really short.
 At only 28 episodes, I wish there was more content.
 I wanted more of these characters, the art, and the world.
-But unlike most short stories, this managed to be power and had amazing development.
+But unlike most short stories, this managed to be powerful, impactful, and had amazing development.

 - Too many metaphors?: This was incredibly symbolic, but some of the symbolism could go over people's heads.
 I know some did for me.
 It could be a little much for some.

 - Ambiguous ending: The ending was a little confusing.
-Again, it could be the symbolism/metaphors, but it was just a bit unclear.
-I sort of wish the ending had been longer; I needed more closure.
+Again, it was likely a symbolic/metaphorical ending, but it was just a bit unclear.
+I sort of wish the ending had been longer; I needed more closure, and it felt open-ended.
 But it was still very impactful.

 Grading: 5/5.
 A very rare five out five for me.
 But this was one of the few Webtoons I would call a masterpiece.
 It was stunning and breathtaking.
 It's drama, but has elements of magic, psychology, and social drama/commentary.
 I highly recommend this.